Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP28_Final_Project.md

 ## BBMap
-BBMAP has a high mapping rate, high accuracy, and great speed.

-Drawback: has high memory usage
+### Background
 Performs affine-transform-optimized global alignment.
 It is slower, but more accurate than Smith-Waterman.
 Uses kmers to index the genome.
 There is no size or scaffold count limit.
 It has higher sensitivity and specificity that Burrows-Wheeler aligners.
+BBMAP has a high mapping rate, high accuracy, and great speed.

+### Disadvantages of BBMAP
+Drawback: has high memory usage

-Testing against other alignment approaches:
+### Testing against other alignment approaches

 ROC Testing Methodology
 ROC curves generated files from files containing 1,000,000 reads containing a mix of mutation types 20% of the reads were perfect.
 Of the rest, the mutations rates varied: